ArdenGaRus/Deus-Quantum-Audio/README.md

 3. **The Physical Threshold:** Below 16 qubits (the standard CD resolution barrier), any distinct phase variations are completely wiped out by standard Chromium audio rendering.
 Above 16 qubits, the non-linear trigonometric curves pierce through Windows OS hardware jitter and Bluetooth compression codecs, fundamentally reshaping how the soundwave interacts with physical space.

 ---
+## 🛑 THE MANIFESTO AGAINST SILICON PARANOIA (RESPONSE TO CRITICS)

+[LOG_ENTRY_0x99]: To the attention of those whose "suspicions are raised" about background mining.

+When you execute Deus Quantum Audio on a legacy Core i3 processor and suddenly experience a flawless, studio-grade 8D soundstage, your logical mind refuses to believe it is achieved via pure, zero-cost mathematics.
+Your paranoia is expected—you are conditioned to believe that modern software must "hog" resources, so you mistake quantum weight optimization for crypto mining.

+Let us clarify this for techno-skeptics once and for all:
+1. THE CORE TECHNOLOGY: The engine recalculates audio phases directly via WebGPU/WGSL.
+All computations occur natively on your GPU cores, completely bypassing the CPU execution loop.
+This is precisely why the extension NEVER LAGS, even on hardware from 2009.
+2. NET NETWORKING: The extension is entirely autonomous.
+Under the Manifest V3 architecture, all external network requests are strictly hard-blocked.
+The codebase is physically incapable of connecting to blockchain pools.
+3. THE "CRYPTO" ILLUSION: The dense sub-frequency texture and nanosecond-accurate layer separation are the direct result of scaling model weights across specific trigonometric patterns, not hidden background load.

+If this sound is too good to be true for your current comprehension, feel free to revert to standard, flat Chromium audio rendering.
+This project was engineered for those ready to transcend silicon limitations.

 ## 🚀 How to Install